paolo-torres/interview-prep/system_design/glossary/00_glossary.md

 **Write-Through Cache:** Data is written into the cache and the corresponding database at the same time.

-**Write-Around Cache:** Data is written directly to permanent storage, bypasssing the cache.
+**Write-Around Cache:** Data is written directly to permanent storage, bypassing the cache.

 **Write-Back Cache:** Data is written to cache alone and completion is immediately confirmed to the client.